freeradical13/freeradical13.github.io/index.md

 atoms undergo [nuclear fusion][] where nuclei (and their protons and neutrons) combine to produce [helium][stellar nucleosynthesis].
 As the hydrogen is used up to create helium, the star's temperature rises and allows for the fusion of [helium into carbon and oxygen][triple alpha process] and some neon and heavier elements.
-As the star temperature continues to increase, nuclear fusion produces elements [up to iron][nucleosynthesis of heavy elements].
+As the star temperature continues to increase, nuclear fusion produces elements [up to iron][heavy elements].
 The remaining elements in the universe are produced by [certain stars' s-processes][s process] and [stars' explosion in a supernova or collapse into a black hole or neutron star][r process].